Ramona Zamzam

 Ros Ramona Qadira binti Mohd Zamzam (born June 25, 1990) is a Malaysian actress who works in television and film.
 She was a contestant of Dewi Remaja 2009/10.

 Personal life

-Ramona is a Malay of Pakistani, German and Thai descent.
+Ramona is a Malay of Malay, Pakistani and Thai descent.
 She was born in Bukit Mertajam, Penang and grew up in Ipoh, Perak.
 She is the eldest of two siblings.
 At the age of four, she was sent to a Chinese school.
 She holds a degree in business at SEGI College (now SEGi University).

 Zamzam married Palestinian man Rami Alashkar on May 1, 2015.
 The couple have a daughter, Ivanna Alashkar.